akruszewski/gibl/manuscript/chapter3.md

        (string->bytes/utf-8 (number->string value)))))))
 ```

 `digest/sign` is the procedure that does the encryption.
-It accepts a private key, an algorithm and bytes, and it returns encrypted data.
+It accepts a private key, an algorithm[^ch4n3] and bytes, and it returns encrypted data.

+Next, we implement a procedure for processing transactions which will:

+1. Sum all the inputs with `inputs-sum`
+1. Calculate the `leftover`
-We will implement a procedure for processing transactions.
-It sums all the inputs with `inputs-sum`, calculates the `leftover` and then generates new outputs to be used in the new signed and processed transaction `new-outputs`.
+1. Generate new outputs to be used in the new signed and processed transaction `new-outputs`

 In other words, based on our inputs it will create outputs that contain the leftover money:

 ```racket
 (define (process-transaction t)